 - Writing Consultant - Works with students to develop effective writing strategies and to become self-regulated learners.

 TutorTrac is a free online tutoring platform that allows students to schedule live sessions with MCC tutors during scheduled hours.
-This service provides one-on-one live support with content experts in MCC specific courses ranging from Biology, English, Business, Psychology, and Writing, among many other courses.
+This service provides one-on-one live support with content experts in MCC specific courses ranging from Math, Biology, English, Business, Psychology, and Writing, among many other courses.
 Sessions are held within an interactive virtual classroom in which a student can video chat with an MCC tutor, screen share, and upload documents in real time.

 TutorTrac Login TutorTrac User's Guide (PDF)

 For additional tutoring after hours, ThinkingStorm is available 24 hours through your myMCC student portal.

 Monroe Community College students have access to free (up to 5 hours per year) online tutoring services with ThinkingStorm.
 This service provides convenient and comprehensive online support for topics like math, writing, science, statistics, and more.
 ThinkingStorm is open every day for online tutoring, which includes on-demand, appointment-based, and asynchronous support.

 Students work one-on-one with their tutors in intuitive online classrooms, which combine user-friendly visual tools and live chat functionality to create a versatile, interactive learning environment.
 Students can receive help on tricky assignments, brush up on the basics, or tackle advanced concepts with help from a team of expert online tutors.
 Students can also access live tutorials in writing across math, business, writing, IT, and sciences, as well as a full range of study resources, including writing manuals, sample problems, research tools, and study skills manuals.